Keyboard shortcuts

 Overview

 When deploying wasm-dbms on the Internet Computer, your schema definitions need additional IC-specific derives, the #[candid] attribute, and a canister generation macro.
-The core Table macro, column attributes (#[primary_key], #[unique], #[index], #[foreign_key(...)], #[sanitizer(...)], #[validate(...)], #[custom_type], #[alignment]), and generated types (Record, InsertRequest, UpdateRequest, ForeignFetcher) work exactly as described in the generic schema reference.
+The core Table macro, column attributes (#[primary_key], #[unique], #[index], #[foreign_key(...)], #[sanitizer(...)], #[validate(...)], #[custom_type], #[alignment], plus the migration attributes #[default], #[renamed_from], #[migrate]), and generated types (Record, InsertRequest, UpdateRequest, ForeignFetcher) work exactly as described in the generic schema reference.
 This document covers only the IC-specific additions.

 IC-Specific Required Derives